Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 Let’s imagine you just landed an interview for a job that you really want.
-I mean you really want this one.
 The pay is right, the company has a sterling reputation, and there is plenty of room for career growth.
-Even if last night you were wearing a t-shirt and jeans, you know better than to wear that to the interview.
-No. You’ll get cleaned up, pick out an appropriate, yet stylish outfit meant to impress.
+You know better than to wear a t-shirt and jeans to your interview, so you pick out an appropriate, yet stylish, outfit meant to impress.
 Then, once you’re in the hiring manager’s office, you will speak politely and positively while you impress them with your skill set.

-All good, right?
-The truth is, this is just a small part of the picture.
-According to a 2014 social recruiting survey, 93 percent off hiring managers are going to check out potential job candidate’s online presence.
-As a result of the trend of an internet and social media check, you should be working to create a personal brand through your web presence.
+The truth is, prepping for your interview is just a small part of the picture.
+Some surveys have shown that 93 percent of hiring managers are going to check out potential job candidate’s online presence.
+As a result of this trend of an internet and social media check, you should be working to create a personal brand through your online presence.
 If you haven’t started cultivating your presence, here’s a great checklist to help you get started.
-But if you have, you need to make sure your brand is depicting exactly what you want it to because hiring managers will look.
+If you have, you need to make sure your brand is depicting exactly what you want it to because hiring managers will look.

 Does that mean they’ll be looking at your LinkedIn page?
 Almost certainly.
 But what makes you think they’ll stop there?
-They'll probably be doing a social media check, too.
+They will probably do a full social media check too.
 If that gives you a little panic moment, it probably should.
-Other social media sites, blogs and anything you do online leaves a trail that could lead to negative impressions for potential employers.
+Other social media sites, blogs, and anything else you do online leaves a trail that could lead to negative impressions for potential employers.

 Here is a simple checklist of things to look for and clean up before it’s too late.

 Your LinkedIn account isn’t likely to have a lot of embarrassing stuff floating around, but is it in prime shape?
 Employers checking social media will be sure to start here.
 Make sure you have a winning LinkedIn profile to give them a fantastic first impression.